Before your begin writing your novel, you have to have your plot outlined and fully developed.

 Being lost looks like this: writers who keep re-writing the first 12 pages, or who write 4000 pages of which only 5 are worth reading, or who spend 10 years writing, writing, writing, always 'never quite ready' to send it to a publisher, or who sit down every day with panic and fear in their hearts, doing anything, anything but writing.

 The standard cure is to write from a developed plot outline.
 So learn how to do it.
-But if you find that creating a plot outline kills your appetite for telling your story, if you find it not a help but a straitjacket, then you are either the sort of writer who has to approach your novel another way, or you have an attitude to your work that is usually answered by "Oh, grow up".
+But if you find that creating a plot outline kills your appetite for telling your story, if you find it not a help but a straitjacket, then you are either the sort of writer who has to approach your novel another way, (and therefore see below or you have an attitude to your work that is usually answered by "Oh, grow up".

 Let's look at the two ways of writing a novel: by plot-plan and by no plot-plan at all.